Oyakodon (Japanese Chicken and Egg Rice Bowl) - Easy Weeknight Recipe

 Add the egg in two stages

 Pour about half of the egg over the chicken and onion, moving around the pan as you pour.
 Because the eggs are not fully mixed, more of the egg white may fall in first and some yolk may stay in the bowl.
 That is completely fine.
 Egg white takes a little longer to cook and absorbs the dashi well.
 Think of the first addition as letting the egg white take in the flavour, then finishing with the yolk in the second addition.
+Keep the heat at low-medium to medium heat so the egg softly sets instead of mixing into the sauce.

 - 9